 Novel influenza A virus infection, influenza-associated hospitalizations, and influenza-associated pediatric deaths are classified as Wisconsin disease surveillance category II diseases.
-Health care providers should report to the patient's local public health department:
+Health care providers should report to the patient's local/tribal public health department:

 - Electronically, through the Wisconsin Electronic Disease Surveillance System (WEDSS) OR